checkout: General SCM

 1. To configure the pipeline to use checkout: General SCM, select checkout: General SCM from the Sample Step dropdown

-2. To configure the project to use the Perforce Helix Server, select Perforce Software from the SCM dropdown.
+2. To configure the project to use the Perforce Helix Core Server, select Perforce Software from the SCM dropdown.

 3. Select the credentials for the project from the Perforce credentials dropdown.